HEAD OF DEPARTMENT: MISS A M HEALY BA (Hons), PGCE (Luton)

 Component 2 : Externally Set Assignment

 Across each of these components, students will be assessed on the following objectives:

-- A04: Present a personal and meaningful response that realises intentions and, where appropriate, makes connections between visual and other elements.
+- AO3 Record ideas, observations and insights relevant to intentions, reflecting critically on work and progress.
+AO4 Present a personal and meaningful response that realises intentions and, where appropriate, makes connections between visual and other elements.